LaurenceRLewis/A11y-Quick_Check-ISSUES/README.md

 ## Summary
 Lists issues needing fix in the A11y Quick Check extension.
 ## Code
-The A11y Quick Check code base is currently set as a private repository.
+The A11y Quick Check code base is currently stored in a separate private repository.
 We are hoping to make this public soon.